alienloverlegit/Word-Hunt-Finder/README.md

 # Word-Hunt-Finder
 Helps you find words in Word Hunt with a simple webcam.

 Uses python packages OpenCV, NumPy, and Python-tesseract, which can be downloaded with the help of Anaconda and the environment.yml file provided.
+The possible words in worddict.txt were obtained and filtered from Collins Official Scrabble Words 2019.